informalsystems/audits/ibc/capability/README.md

     - (M, cap) is mapped to some Name in the memory store

 - postconditions:
-    - mappings from (M, cap) to Name, and from (M, Name) to cap.Index are removed from the the memory store
+    - mapping from (M, cap) to Name is removed from the memory store
+    - mapping from (M, Name) to cap.Index is removed from the the memory store
     - (M, Name) is removed as an owner of cap.Index in the persistent store
-    - if cap.Index has no more owners, cap.Index is removed from the persistent store and the mapping from cap.Index to cap is removed from memory
+    - if cap.Index has no more owners:
+        - cap.Index is removed from the persistent store
+        - mapping from cap.Index to cap is removed from memory